RichZhou1999/cs282_final_project_codebase/README.md

 5) Plots of our training process

 # Checkpoints
+## All notebooks and datasets are stored on kaggle.
+Currently, we do not support the notebook with colab.
+Please run the notebook in kaggle.
 ### Step1: Create a kaggle account
 All the notebooks are stored in kaggle, so a kaggle account is needed
 ### Step2: Run the code in the kaggle notebook(Need to activate GPU accelerator in kaggle!)